haligonda/haligonda.github.io/_posts/2022-3-23-ComputingPathDependencies.md

 ---

-*Thanks to ... for reading drafts of this piece.
+*Thanks to [Joey Velez-Ginorio](https://twitter.com/joeyginorio) and [Davis Brown](https://twitter.com/davisbrownr) for influential discussions and reading drafts of this piece.
 All remaining errors are mine and mine alone.*

 ---